You don’t have to be Big to be Great. You just have to be the Best at what you do!

 #3: effective communication

 In a business with 1, 2 or 3 people, there are only a maximum of 3 people that can interact with each other.
 Therefore, a message is guaranteed to come across in the most accurate and timely manner.
-Furthermore, people have an easier time bonding and working with small_round_table_business_meetingeach other towards the final goal.
+Furthermore, people have an easier time bonding and working with each other towards the final goal.
 However, in a corporate environment with 100 “numbers” (33 times as many as a small business), a message could easily get distorted since there are now 4,950 possible interactions that can occur.
 Co-workers are thus less likely to bond and more likely to try to compete against each other to get that recognition every human being strives so desperately to achieve.

 #4: attention to detail